Nam Pung Dam

 Characteristics of Power Plant

-Reinforced concrete of an area of 670 m2
+Reinforced concrete with an area of 670 m2

 6 MW